ropensci/mctq/README.md

 The goal of `mctq` is to provide a fast and friendly way to process Munich ChronoType Questionnaire (MCTQ) data in R.

-At the moment, only the standard and micro (µ) MCTQ are supported.
-Future versions will also include tools for MCTQ Shift.
+All three MCTQ versions (standard, micro, and shift) are supported.

 ## Installation